xdesig/escornabot-electronics/Electronics/README.md

 - [Escorna CPU][CPU01]  is 50x50mm to 50x100mm board to use with
   Arduino Nano.
-It integrates keypad on board on 2.x
+It integrates keypad on board on 2.x -- [Escorna_CPU_2.40][CPU240] It is a pcb that integrates an ATmega328P, a step-up to use 1.2V batteries and the rest of the electronics needed to build an Escornabot

 - [Arduino Shield][ARD01]  is an Arduino Uno compatible shield ready to use with the Escornabot's motors and also integrates a keypad.
 - [Cervus][CER01]  is a board based on powerful ATmega32u4